ElektraInitiative/libelektra/doc/help/kdb-cp.md

 Note that you cannot copy a key below itself.

 Where `source` is the path of the key(s) you want to copy and `dest` is the path where you would like to copy the key(s) to.
-Note that when using the `-r` flag, `source` as well as all of the keys below it will be copied.
+Note that when using the `-r` flag, `source` as well as all the keys below it will be copied.

 ## LIMITATIONS